mdsol/docker-ssh-exec/README.md

 ----------------
 Installation
 ----------------
-To install the server, just pull it like any other Docker image.
+To install the server, just pull `mdsol/docker-ssh-exec` like any other Docker image.

 To install the client, just grab it from the [releases page][1], uncompress the archive, and copy the binary to somewhere in your `$PATH`.
 Remember that the client is run during the `docker build...` process, so either install the client just before invoking it, or make sure it's already present in your source image.
 Here's an example of the code you might run in your source image, to prepare it for SSH cloning from GitHub: